 Accommodation – where to stay in Nuuk

 The 4-star Hotel Hans Egede is right in the middle of town and the premiere accommodation in Nuuk.
 It offers rooms of different standards, apartments, and a full conference center.
-Its restaurant – Sarfalik – is one of the best in Nuuk and offers a dinner tasting menu that specialises in Greenlandic produce.
+Its restaurant – Sarfalik – is one of the best in Nuuk and offers a dinner-tasting menu that specializes in Greenlandic produce.

 If your budget doesn’t quite stretch that far, or you would like the opportunity to self-cater, try one of the many other accommodations available.
 There are private rooms or dormitories, private or shared bathrooms, and most offer a shared kitchen and living room facilities.
 For solo travelers, they can also be a great opportunity to meet others.